 Drivers might complete as little training as possible before getting behind the wheel of a commercial truck.
 Furthermore, the trucking company could choose to hire an inexperienced driver over someone with more training and qualifications if that’s the least expensive option.
 They will assign driving shifts as soon as possible to turn an immediate profit.

-Operating a large truck is much different than driving a passenger vehicle.
-An inexperienced or improperly trained driver probably doesn’t know how to compensate for the differences.
+Operating a large truck is very different than driving a passenger vehicle.
+An inexperienced or improperly trained driver probably doesn’t know how to compensate for these differences.
 For example, commercial trucks require a greater stopping distance than a small car.
 They must start braking well ahead of stopped traffic or red lights.
 Without the necessary preparations, there won’t be enough space between them and the vehicle ahead to come to a complete stop, which could lead to a collision.

 Common Reasons Improperly Trained or Inexperienced Drivers Cause Accidents

 Some of the most catastrophic crashes involve a commercial truck and passenger car.
-There’s no competition when these two vehicles collide.
-The occupants of the smaller vehicle often sustain more severe injuries than the truck driver.
+There’s no competition when these two vehicles collide – the occupants of the smaller vehicle often sustain more severe injuries than the truck driver.

 Truck drivers with minimal experience or training tend to make errors behind the wheel that can result in devastating accidents.

 The most common errors include:

 - Overloading cargo on the trailer